academe/SagePay/README.md

 ## Installation ##

-The core library does not depend on any other composer libraries at present.
-If you wish to contribute you will need to set composer up for the unit tests, run `composer install` to do this.
+The core library does not depend on any other composer libraries, you will need to run `composer install` if you wish to use the Validation methods or to run the unit tests.

 If using composer, you can install the library into your project this (in composer.json):